Can you appeal a licence suspension?

 - Whether you have completed a driver education programme;

 - Whether you have already completed a term of suspension for the offence.

 We are here to help

 Having a licence is something most people take for granted until they can no longer drive.
 Fourtree Lawyers understand that not having a licence impacts personal, family and work aspects of your life.
-If you need your licence for work or personal reasons you can lodge an appeal to the Court for a review of the decision.
+If you need your licence for work or personal reasons, you can lodge an appeal to the Court to review the decision.

-Fourtree Lawyers have extensive experience assisting clients on the Central Coast with matters related to Licence Appeals in Court.
+Fourtree Lawyers have extensive experience assisting clients on the Central Coast and Newcastle with matters related to Licence Appeals in Court.
 Our lawyers can explain and guide you through the entire Court process and work alongside you to get your desired result.
 Instructing a lawyer to act on your behalf will ensure you fully understand your position and your options.
-We will assist you to get the best possible results for your particular case.
+We will assist you in getting the best possible results for your particular case.

 Contact our Central Coast Lawyers on 1300 529 444 as soon as possible.
 The earlier we can start building a strong case for you, the higher your chance of getting a good outcome.